What is MPF and why do you need it?

 The MPF is a convenient way for residents of Hong Kong seeking to do so.

-It is backed by the government and enjoys maximum patronage from many employers in the region.
+The government backs it and enjoys maximum patronage from many employers in the region.

 All employers need to provide MPF to every employee in the company.